zheyejs/event_extraction/README.md

 ## Data ##

 - The number of sentences in the two data is calculated as follows:
+- The data format of MSRA and Conll2003 is BIO.
 ![](https://i.imgur.com/5BgPews.jpg)

 ## Time ##